AtlasOfLivingAustralia/ala-security-project/README.md

 Usage
 -----

+The latest version of these libraries is: `8.0.0 - SNAPSHOT`, which supports Grails 7.1.1.
+NOTES:
+    Grails 7.1.1 is not compatible with Grails 6

 The current version of these libraries is: `7.1.0`.

 To ensure that various plugins and libraries and self-consistent, a project should use the same version for